StackVista/stackstate-docs/develop/developer-guides/synchronizations_and_templated_files.md

 Verify all the changes and click "Save".
 On the popup dialog that appears right after saving click "Confirm" to unlock this synchronization from the `Custom Synchronizations` StackPacks.

-### 10. Export the StackState Configuration
+### 10. Export the Rancher Observability Configuration

-When your integration is working and has a shape that you expect, you can convert StackState's configuration into a StackPack template file.
+When your integration is working and has a shape that you expect, you can convert Rancher Observability's configuration into a StackPack template file.
 To do this go to the **Settings** page and at the bottom of the left menu, you can find an Import/Export section.
 Click on the `STS-EXPORT-ALL-{Date}.conf` button on the main screen.
-This exports all of StackState's configuration into a config file format.
+This exports all of Rancher Observability's configuration into a config file format.

 The configuration file has the following format: